 - Require that service providers have such policies and procedures in place; and

-- Require that service providers review the Program and report any Red Flags to the Vice President for Business Affairs and University Services or the University employee with primary oversight of the service provider relationship.
+- Require that service providers review the Program and report any Red Flags to the Vice President for Business Affairs or the University employee with primary oversight of the service provider relationship.

 Oversight of the Program:

-Responsibility for the development, implementation, and revision of the Program lies with the Vice President for Business Affairs and University Services.
+Responsibility for the development, implementation, and revision of the Program lies with the Vice President for Business Affairs.
 Specific activities that may be performed include, but are not limited to:

 - Ensuring the appropriate training of University staff;

 - Oversight of service provider arrangements to ensure the service provider has reasonable policies and procedures in place concerning Red Flags;